 I found a good selection of sugar free syrup on Amazon.
 Amazon has a good variety of all kinds of flavor.
 They also have decent prices on this.

-Some folks like to add a bit of dairy to their Italian Soda-Sugar Free Italian Soda.
+Some folks like to add a bit of dairy to their soda.

-Half and half added to Italian Soda adds a bit of balance to the tart taste of the fruit and the bubbles of the water.
+Half and half added to this soda adds a bit of balance to the tart taste of the fruit and the bubbles of the water.
 To some, adding cream to Italian Soda makes it more like a ‘French Soda’.
 This is an argument that I would walk away from as I just want to enjoy a tasty beverage.